FizzyGalacticus/HW3/README.md

 The first Kata practice: String Calculator -
-A function that takes a string of up to three numbers and returns the sum.
+A function that takes a string of up to three numbers and returns their sum.
 If the string is empty, it will return 0.